top of page

 What Is NIST AI 100-1?

 AI 100-1 is a globally recognized voluntary framework designed to help industries and organizations manage the risks associated with the adoption of artificial intelligence.
-AI poses a risk only when you fail to operate, train users, or establish "guardrails" for your implementations.
-"By adopting this framework, organizations can align with industry best practices, improve the reliability of their AI systems, and foster trust among stakeholders, including customers, employees, regulators, and investors."
-(Modi, 2025)
+AI poses a risk only when organizations fail to operate, train users, or establish "guardrails" for their implementations.
+By adopting this framework, organizations can align with industry best practices, improve the reliability of their AI systems, and foster trust among stakeholders, including customers, employees, regulators, and investors (Modi, 2025).

 Companies should use this framework to ensure they are protecting their employees and customers.
-"AI risk management offers a path to minimize the potential negative impact of AI systems, such as threats to civil liberties and rights, while also providing opportunities to maximize positive impacts.
-Addressing, documenting, and managing AI risks and potential negative impacts effectively can lead to more trustworthy AI systems" (Tabassi, 2023)
+AI risk management offers a path to minimize the potential negative impact of AI systems, such as threats to civil liberties and rights, while also providing opportunities to maximize positive impacts.
+Addressing, documenting, and managing AI risks effectively can lead to more trustworthy AI systems (Tabassi, 2023).

-The Four Core Functions!
+The Four Core Functions

-Why It Matters?
+Why It Matters

 Traditional governance, risk, and compliance (GRC) and cybersecurity challenges are addressed through a wide array of frameworks and methodologies.
 While comprehensive, this abundance often leads to overlapping requirements and complex implementations that can overwhelm organizations.

-In contrast, AI systems present a newer and limited set of risks, and the lack of established, unified guidance makes it difficult to ensure effective governance, risk management, and compliance.
-The NIST AI Risk Management Framework (AI RMF 1.0) provides a structured and adaptable methodology specifically designed to address these challenges, offering organizations a clear path toward the responsible and trustworthy deployment of AI.
-"Both AI and traditional software technologies and systems are subject to rapid innovation.
-Technology advances should be monitored and deployed to take advantage of those developments and work towards a future of AI that is both trustworthy and responsible" (Tabassi, 2023)
+In contrast, AI systems present a newer and limited set of risks.
+The lack of established, unified guidance makes it difficult to ensure effective governance, risk management, and compliance.
+The NIST AI Risk Management Framework (AI RMF 1.0) provides a structured and adaptable methodology specifically designed to address these challenges.
+It offers organizations a clear path toward the responsible and trustworthy deployment of AI.
+Both AI and traditional software technologies are subject to rapid innovation.
+Technology advances should be monitored and deployed to take advantage of those developments and work towards a future of AI that is both trustworthy and responsible (Tabassi, 2023).

-Looking Ahead!
+Looking Ahead

-According to NIST, they are committed to updating the framework as AI technologies Evolve.
-The following planned formal review is scheduled for 2028; however, the GRC, cyber, and technology communities that advocate for AI innovation and operate in the AI realm can influence updates before the 2028 review.
-In my opinion, organizations that adopt this framework now will be more prepared for the future growth and changes that artificial intelligence brings to the world.
-I believe that AI implementation is for the better as long as we humans ensure Governance, Risk, and Compliance are at the forefront of our minds when implementing AI systems.
+According to NIST, they are committed to updating the framework as AI technologies evolve.
+The next formal review is scheduled for 2028.
+However, the GRC, cyber, and technology communities that advocate for AI innovation can influence updates before this review.
+I believe that organizations adopting this framework now will be better prepared for the future growth and changes that artificial intelligence brings to the world.

+AI implementation can lead to positive outcomes as long as we prioritize Governance, Risk, and Compliance when implementing AI systems.
 The NIST AI 100 covers a broader scope and provides more detailed implementation guidance for the framework.
-I encourage everyone to read this for themselves and create their own mindset on the framework.
-Keeping GRC and Cyber mindsent in the forefront of our minds is the key to ensuring we keep data, people, and employees safe.
+I encourage everyone to read this for themselves and form their own opinions on the framework.
+Keeping GRC and Cyber mindset at the forefront is key to ensuring we keep data, people, and employees safe.

 References